aferrodelgado/credit-risk-classification/README.md

      - Print the classification report.
   4. Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

-**Write a Credit Risk Analysis Report**
+**Credit Risk Analysis Report**

-Write a brief report that includes a summary and analysis of the performance of the machine learning models that you used in this homework.
-You should write this report as the README.md file included in your GitHub repository.

-Structure your report by using the report template that Starter_Code.zip includes, ensuring that it contains the following:
-  1. **An overview of the analysis:** Explain the purpose of this analysis.
+**An overview of the analysis:** The primary purpose of this analysis is to evaluate the performance of machine learning models in predicting the credit risk of loans, categorized as either healthy loans (0) or high-risk loans (1).

+The dataset contains financial information about loans, including variables such as loan amount, interest rate, annual income, and loan status (loan_status).
+The target variable, loan_status, has two possible values:

+  - 0: Healthy Loan - indicating the loan is likely to be repaid.
+  - 1: High-Rish Loan - indicating the higher likelihood of default.

+    **Loan Variables:** The loan_status variable is imbalanced, with significantly more healthy loans (0) than high-risk loans (1).

+      - Value counts of target variable:
+        - 0 (Healthy Loans): 18,759
+        - 1 (High-Risk Loans): 625

+    **Machine Learning Process:** The analysis involved the following steps:

+    1. **Data Preprocessing:**
+       - Standardized the features using StandardScaler to ensure all variables have comparable scales.
+       - Split the dataset into training and testing sets.
+    2. **Model Selection:**
+       - Implemented and evaluated a logistic regression model (LogisticRegression) for binary classification tasks.
+    3. **Model Evaluation:**
+       - Used metrics such as accuracy, precision, recall, and F1-score to assess model performance, with a focus on predicting high-risk loans (1).

+**The results:**

-  2. **The results:** Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.
+Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.
-  3. **A summary:** Summarize the results from the machine learning model.
+**A summary:** Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.